 When it came to fit, the Arc'teryx Kyanite Hoody was a little short for the torsos of most of our testers.
 A shortcut is problematic because shorter jackets tend to ride up over a climbing harness or a waist belt on a backpack.
 ThePatagonia R1 Hoody has an ideal cut, with long enough lengths in the arms and torso.
 The REI Co-op Flowcore, Mountain Hardwear Monkey Man Grid II, and the Patagonia Performance Better Sweater scored high in this metric.
 Why?
 The Flowcore because it is soft and tailored, but not constricting, and the Better Sweater because of its stretchy side panels that allow for increased ease of movement and breathability.

 The Arc'teryx Fortrez Hoody scored well in the comfort metric but lost a point for being a little tight across the shoulders.
-The Outdoor Research Transition Hoody has a great fit, stretchy enough for comfort, but still form fitting for layering.
-We also really like the Arc'teryx Kyanite Hoody — the fleece was soft, and the basic and slim-fit design suited us well.
+We like the Arc'teryx Kyanite Hoody — the fleece was soft, and the basic and slim-fit design suited us well.
 The REI Co-op Hyperaxis Hoody is an excellent fleece at a nice price, but keep in mind that it's sized large, and you might want to try a smaller size if you're looking for a layering piece.

 Whether you are using your fleece jacket as an outer layer or a mid-layer, its ability to breathe or vent your sweat to the outside is an important aspect to consider.
 Rigorous activity produces heat within the body which then sweats to cool itself, but that sweat has to go somewhere, or else you end up a soaking mess.
 In general, fleece material is superior to other options, like cotton, in that the material is hydrophobic and won't absorb your sweat.
 But the thickness of the fleece and the tightness of the weave will affect how much air and moisture can move in and out of it.
 As we tested a variety of weights and types of jackets, it was no surprise that some were more breathable than others and better suited to aerobic activities, while others worked better for more sedentary pursuits.

-The most breathable models that we tested were the Outdoor Research Deviator Hoody and the Outdoor Research Transition Hoody.
+The most breathable model that we tested was the Outdoor Research Deviator Hoody.
 The Coefficient Hoody combines an ultra-thin fleece with a Polartec insulated torso, This makes the extremely breathable, while still locking in a little warmth around the core.
 The Patagonia R-Series use Polartec's Power Grid fabric, which is made of hundreds of cubes of fleece separated by thin channels.
 The cubes keep you warm, while the channels offer a virtually non-existent barrier for your moisture to vent through.
-The Transition Hoody uses a hybrid strategy of placing lighter weight fleece on the sides and lower back where you sweat the most.

 This technology is used in both their R1 and R1 Techface models.
 The R1 is a light enough layer to wear for just about any aerobic activity in cold weather, from running and hiking to climbing and ski touring.
 Climbers are notorious for climbing without a shirt even in the most frigid conditions, as many can't stand to feel the slightest bit hot or sweaty when trying to "send."
 Hikers may also experience similar situations when on the trail for longer days.
 But we kept the R1 on even on mild days, and its breathability was so effective that we never felt uncomfortable or sweaty.
 While the Coefficient Hoody is slightly more breathable due to being so thin, the R1 is a warmer, more comfortable fleece.
 The new Patagonia R1 Techface Hoody is thinner and even more breathable than the original R1, but it doesn't make for a cozy mid-layer like our old favorite.